 She watches her son playing in the yard from the window of the living room.
 She holds a steaming mug he had made for her in school, which is warm in her hand, that warmth spreads from her fingers to her wrists, her shoulders, down her back.
 Her breathing slows, steady.
 There is a fly floating just behind her ears, it lands and rests on her shoulder, for a moment, before taking flight again.

-She doesn’t notice anything but what she sees through the window.
+She notices nothing but what she sees through the window.

 He was an educated man, a chemistry teacher at Buffalo High School out somewhere in the middle of Minnesota.
 He understood the importance of knowledge, advocated for public schools, and preached the importance of continuing education after graduation.
 But still – he believed the answers to life’s most-important questions came more from faith than from books, never fully swapped God for science, and lived his life in an uneasy balance between the two.